 The entire cast were phenomenal and the whole audience were engrossed from the start but I think everyone who watches this will agree that the Joseph choir, made up of children from the Stagecoach school in Chester did themselves proud.
 Not only did they deliver outstanding performances but unlike any show I have seen before the choir remained on stage for the entire performance and not once did I spot any moving, talking, twitching or anything that resembled anything less that pure professionalism which for school aged children I think is extremely impressive.

-Joseph ans the Amazing Technicolour Dreamcoat at the Storyhouse in Chester is a show that must be watched to truly be appreciated, there are no words that can accurately portray who incredible it was but i think the standing ovation it received at the end followed by so much singing and dancing by the audience speaks volumes.
+Joseph and the Amazing Technicolour Dreamcoat at the Storyhouse Chester is a show that must be watched to truly be appreciated, there are no words that can accurately portray who incredible it was but I think the standing ovation it received at the end followed by so much singing and dancing by the audience speaks volumes.
 It will be a show that will b talked about for many years to come and with only two more days available in Chester left I urge you to book your tickets now.

 If you love a good theatre production then check out our reviews of the following shows: Annie at the Storyhouse in Chester, Zog for Children and Pinnochio in Liverpool.
 Or check out our latest blog post on things to do in Chester with kids.